travis-ci/travis-cookbooks/README.md

 Travis cookbooks are collections of Chef cookbooks used with [Chef Solo](http://docs.opscode.com/chef_solo.html) for setting up

- * Linux VMs for running tests (CI environment)
+ * Linux VMs for running tests (CI environment in `/ci_environment`)
- * Travis worker machine (host OS)
+ * Travis worker machine (host OS in `/worker_host`)
  * Anything else we may need to set up (for example, messaging broker nodes)

-The Chef `run-lists` that are used to build the different VM images for Travis CI environment are stored in [travis-images](https://github.com/travis-ci/travis-images/tree/master/templates) repository.
+The Chef `run-lists` that are used to build the different VM images for Travis CI environment are defined in YAML files, that are stored in `/vm_templates` subdirectory.
+This custom definition format is similar to Chef roles and is used by [travis-images](https://github.com/travis-ci/travis-images/tree/master/templates) tool.

 ## Developing Cookbooks